Last Updated on March 6, 2026

 - Separate Legal Entity: A Section 8 Corporation shall be treated as a separate legal identity and shall operate independently of its members.
 Consequently, it may enter into contracts, sue, and hold property in its name.

-- License: Companies incorporated under Section 8 of the Act need to obtain a license from the Ministry of Corporate Affairs, Central Government to operate as a not for profit organisation.
+- License: Companies incorporated under Section 8 of the Act need to obtain a license from the Ministry of Corporate Affairs, Central Government, to operate as a not-for-profit organisation.

 - Transferability of Ownership: The ownership or membership of a Section 8 company cannot be transferred freely.